jwoolley/simpleton-mod/README.md

 ### Hick with a Stick
 Uses his pitchfork to poke enemies ... and scoop hay.
 ### Bib Overalls
-His overalls and straw hat protect for the bugs, slime, and cosmic rays.
+His overalls and straw hat protect from bugs, slime, and cosmic rays.

 ## Known Issues
 - The Hayseed is under development.